DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

-# Configuration of ODM with Azure AD
+# Configuration of ODM with Microsoft Entra ID

 <!-- TOC -->